mongodb/mongo-kafka/README.md

 }
 ```

+##### Convention-based deletion on null values
-**NOTE:** There are scenarios in which there is no CDC enabled source connector in place.
+There are scenarios in which there is no CDC enabled source connector in place.
 However, it might be required to still be able to handle record deletions.
 For these cases the sink connector can be configured to delete records in MongoDB whenever it encounters sink records which exhibit _null_ values.
 This is a simple convention that can be activated by setting the following configuration option:

 ```properties
 mongodb.delete.on.null.values=true